✔ No account fees or minimums ✔ Up to 4.30% APY

 When is a good time to repeat money affirmations?

-An ideal time to repeat money affirmations is when you’re feeling overwhelmed, sad, or stressed about your finances.
-For instance, if your credit card payment is late and payday is a week away, rather than sinking back into negative self-talk, you could repeat powerful money phrases.
-Doing so might help you accept your current burden and refocus on your goals in the moment.
+An ideal time to repeat money affirmations can be when you’re feeling overwhelmed or stressed about your finances.
+For instance, if your credit card payment is late, rather than sinking back into negative self-talk, you could repeat your money mantra.
+Doing so might help you accept your current burden and refocus on your goals.
+Other people may find they like to repeat money mantras in the morning, to encourage a positive money mindset all day.

 Photo credit: iStock/s-cphoto